Gwyneth Paltrow: Net worth and expensive things she owns

 View this post on Instagram

-At the time, she made USD 9 million, much of which came from her contracts with Max Factor and Hugo Boss.
+At the time, she made USD 9 million (INR 74,05,20,900 approx.), much of which came from her contracts with Max Factor and Hugo Boss.
 The money she made from endorsements was higher than what she made from her movies or shows at the time.

 Gwyneth Paltrow’s earnings from Instagram posts